Day-1 : How to Check Your Website’s Indexability and Stay Visible on Google

 Use Google Search Console

-Google Search Console (GSC) is your best friend when it comes to diagnosing indexability issues.
-The “Pages” report under the Index section shows which pages are indexed and which aren’t, along with reasons (like “Crawled – currently not indexed” or “Discovered – currently not indexed”).
+When it comes to identifying indexability problems, Google Search Console (GSC) is your best friend.
+The Index section’s “Pages” report lists the pages that are and are not indexed, along with the explanations (such as “Crawled – currently not indexed” or “Discovered – currently not indexed”).

 Check Robots.txt File